Jarvis Landry

 Jarvis Charles Landry (born November 28, 1992) is an American former professional football wide receiver who played in the National Football League (NFL) for nine seasons.
 He played college football for the LSU Tigers and was selected by the Miami Dolphins in the second round of the 2014 NFL draft.
 Landry was named to three Pro Bowls with the Dolphins and two with the Cleveland Browns before spending his final season with the New Orleans Saints.
 He led the league in receptions in 2017 with 112.
-His 564 career receptions are the most by a player through their first six seasons in NFL history.
+His 564 career receptions had been the most by a player through their first six seasons in NFL history, until the record was broken in 2025 by Minnesota Vikings WR Justin Jefferson.

 Early life

 Landry attended Lutcher High School in Lutcher, Louisiana, where he was a three-sport athlete in football, basketball, and track.
 As a senior, he had 51 receptions for 716 yards and 11 touchdowns.
 He finished his high school career with 241 receptions, 3,902 yards, 50 touchdowns, and rushed for 875 yards and 14 touchdowns.
 At the 2011 Under Armour All-America Game, he caught a record eight receptions for 70 yards and a touchdown.
 He was regarded as a five-star recruit according to Rivals.com, the third ranked player in the state of Louisiana, and was ranked as the nation's fourth best wide receiver.
 In track & field, he competed as a long jumper during his sophomore season, recording a personal-best leap of 6.07 meters (19 ft, 8 in) at the 2009 St. Amant Duck Roost Relays, where he finished fourth.